- May 18, 2017

 What about your friends?

 Have you set fitness goals?

 Now is the time!
-Let’s get to those Healthy SMART Goals!
+Let’s get to those SMART Goals!

 When setting goals the most important thing is to be completely honest with yourself.

 The next step is to break that down.
-Three months from now what do you need to have accomplished to be at your one year goal?
+Three months from now what do you need to have accomplished for your one-year goal?